avo-hq/docs.avohq.io/docs/3.0/actions.md

 The `self.authorization` attribute in action classes is handy when you need to manage authorization for actions.
 This attribute accepts either a boolean or a proc, allowing the incorporation of custom logic.
 Within this block, you gain access to all attributes of [`Avo::ExecutionContext`](execution-context) along with the `action` object, hydrated with attributes such as `record`, `resource`, and `view`.

-If an action is unauthorized, it will remain visible but disabled, even when records are selected.
+If an action is unauthorized, it will be hidden.
 If a bad actor attempts to proceed with the action, the controller will re-evaluate the authorization and block unauthorized requests.

 ```ruby
 self.authorization = false